ImageMagick/Usage-Markdown/quantize/index.md

 This is about the simplest set of dither pattern images you can get, and is very similar to the 'checks' or 'Checkerboard Dither', but with horizontal lines, rather than a checker pattern.

-So you can see just what this dither pattern would look like, here is a rather simple DIY ordered dither, that makes direct use of the threshold dithering image set.
+So that you can see just what this dither pattern would look like, here is a rather simple DIY ordered dither, that makes direct use of the threshold dithering image set.

 ~~~
 convert gradient.png   dpat_hlines2x2.gif \